micro/micro/README.md

 ## Overview

-Micro is a platform for microservices development.
+Micro is a platform for Go microservices development.
 It provides the core tools required for building services in the cloud.
 The core of Micro is the [Go Micro](https://go-micro.dev) framework, which developers import and use in their code to write services.
 Surrounding this we introduce a number of tools like a CLI and API to make it easy to serve and consume services.